Dogfight: World War I

 Dogfighting became widespread in World War I. Aircraft were initially used as mobile observation vehicles, and early pilots gave little thought to aerial combat.
-The new aeroplane proved their worth by spotting the hidden German advance on Paris in the second month of the war.
+The new aeroplanes proved their worth by spotting the hidden German advance on Paris in the second month of the war.

 Enemy pilots at first simply exchanged waves, or shook their fists at each other.
 Due to weight restrictions, only small weapons could be carried on board.
 Intrepid pilots decided to interfere with enemy reconnaissance by improvised means, including throwing bricks, grenades and sometimes rope, which they hoped would entangle the enemy plane's propeller.
-Pilots quickly began firing hand-held guns at enemy planes, such as pistols and carbines.
-The first aerial dogfight of the war occurred during the Battle of Cer (August 15–24, 1914), when Serbian aviator Miodrag Tomić encountered an Austro-Hungarian plane while performing a reconnaissance mission over Austro-Hungarian positions.
+Pilots soon began firing hand-held guns at enemy planes, such as pistols and carbines.
+The first aerial dogfight of the war occurred during the Battle of Cer (15–24 August 1914), when the Serbian aviator Miodrag Tomić encountered an Austro-Hungarian plane while performing a reconnaissance mission over Austro-Hungarian positions.
 The Austro-Hungarian pilot initially waved, and Tomić reciprocated.
 The Austro-Hungarian pilot then fired at Tomić with his revolver.
 Tomić managed to escape, and within several weeks, all Serbian and Austro-Hungarian planes were fitted with machine-guns.
 In August 1914, Staff-Captain Pyotr Nesterov, from Russia, became the first pilot to ram his plane into an enemy spotter aircraft.
 In October 1914, an airplane was shot down by a handgun from another plane for the first time over Reims, France.
-Once machine guns were mounted to the airplane, either on a flexible mounting or higher on the wings of early biplanes, the era of air combat began.
+Once machine guns were mounted on the airplane, either on a flexible mounting or on the top wing of early biplanes, the era of air combat began.